-An old-fashioned coconut cake, made with a soft, 2-layer vanilla cake, iced with an old-fashioned frosting straight from my grandmother’s cookbook, and covered in sweet coconut shavings.
+An old-fashioned coconut cake recipe, made with a soft, 2-layer vanilla cake and iced with an old-fashioned frosting straight from my grandmother’s cookbook, and covered in sweet coconut shavings.

 This frosting is quite different from your standard buttercream or (my personal favorite) cream cheese frosting.
-It’s made with shortening in addition to butter (which gives it that beautiful, stark white color), flour, and granulated sugar.
-It requires being beaten for twelve minutes to ensure that all of the grittiness from the sugar has been dissolved.
-It’s a light and delicate frosting with a very smooth texture that pairs perfectly with the coarse coating of coconut.
+It’s not the same as ermine frosting, though it is similar.
+This coconut cake frosting is made with shortening in addition to butter (which gives it that beautiful, stark white color), flour (I recommend heat treating your flour to be safe), and granulated sugar.
+It requires being beaten for at least twelve minutes to ensure that all of the grittiness from the sugar has been dissolved.
+It’s a light and delicate frosting with a very smooth texture that pairs perfectly with the coarse outside coating of shredded coconut.